yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

 ```
 Now we have much better situation, the deleting and the copy constructing only happens when `this` `Dog` object and the right hand side `Dog` object are not the same `Dog`.

 However, there is still a problem with code.
 What happens if the copy constructor of the right hand side's `Dog`s `pCollar` throws an exception.
 In that case, the `Dog` has deleted its own `pCollar` but it failed to create a new `pCollar`.
 So the `Dog` ends up holding a pointer that's pointing to an invalid object.
-This is a big problem if the `Dog`'s clan later on wants to use the `Dog` more.
+This is a big problem if the `Dog`'s client later on wants to use the `Dog` more.
 And even nobody is using the `Dog` anymore, when the `Dog` is destructed, the `Dog` destructor may want to try to delete the `pCollar` again, and the result is undefined.
 So it seems what we really want to do is delete `pCollar` only after the new `pCollar` is created successfully:
 ```
 class Collar;
 class Dog {